-Lesson PlansBack to lesson plans archive August 14, 2013
+Lesson PlansBack to lesson plans archive February 6, 2016

-The March on Washington: basic teacher resources
+The March on Washington: Five Basic Teacher Resources

-- The 50th Anniversary of the March on Washington Quick Guide - The who, what, when, why, where and how of the March.
+- The March on Washington Fact Sheet – The who, what, when, why, where and how of the March.

 - The Interactive Timeline of the History of Civil Rights Movement – An interactive timeline filled with video and text about the events that shaped the Civil Rights Movement.
 For teachers there is a timeline guide that denotes the event and the length of its corresponding video.

 - Timeline Civil Rights History – This is a helpful go-to timeline on important events in civil rights history.

 - The March on Washington Glossary – Use this comprehensive glossary to help students build a foundation on the vocabulary of the Civil Rights Movement.

 Tooltip of more video block